elastic/cloud-on-k8s/docs/proposals/licensing/licensing.md

 * What kind of license will we support? gold, platinum, standard license?
 * For option 2 should we support an annotation on the cluster to disable automatic license management?
 * What do we do when the license expires.
 How do we recover from that?
+  * The cluster does not disintegrate when the license expires.
+The operator will see the cluster as unhealthy as our current health checks start failing (do we need to handle this condition?)
+The license API stays responsive and cluster bounces back as soon as a valid license is put into place.
+* How do we handle license downgrades to basic?
+  * As basic does not support internal TLS I don't see a way at the moment to downgrade to basic.
+Should we prevent/validate this with a CRD and validation?
 * Do we have have way of testing licensing.
 Can we generate test licenses?
 * Do we need to support enterprise licenses that contain individual cluster licenses?
 * Do we really need a custom resource definition for the license or could it just be a secret?